-Following are the high-level Windows AutoPilot process flow.
-I have a blog post which covers end to end process of lab setup for Windows Autopilot.
+Following is the high-level Windows AutoPilot process flow.
+I have a blog post that covers end to end process of lab setup for Windows Autopilot.
 I will include all the following points in this blog post.

 Get Devices into Windows 10 OOBE Setup

 Device registration into AutoPilot Deployment Service via Windows Store for Business or Intune*